-\paragraph{Information costs} Generalizing the analysis to alternative information costs is challenging because the structure of optimal experiments and dynamics depends heavily on uniform posterior separability (UPS) costs.
-However, UPS costs cover a broad class, including many cases of interest that have garnered attention in the literature.
-They offer a simple belief-based framework that reduces complex dynamics to decisions over "certainty thresholds," which is useful for modeling agents with cognitive or resource constraints.
-Nonetheless, UPS costs have undesirable properties for certain applications, and are not well equipped to capture certain phenomena that require richer classes \citep[see for example][for discussions]{denti2022posterior,caplin2022rationally,denti2022experimental,bloedel2020cost,hebert2021neighborhood}.
+\paragraph{Information costs} Generalizing the analysis to alternative information costs is challenging because the structure of optimal experiments and dynamics depends on uniform posterior separability.
+UPS costs offer a simple belief-based framework that reduces complex dynamics to decisions over "certainty thresholds," which is useful for modeling agents with cognitive or resource constraints.
+Nonetheless, UPS costs have undesirable properties for certain applications \citep[see for example][for discussions]{denti2022posterior,caplin2022rationally,denti2022experimental,bloedel2020cost,hebert2021neighborhood}.

-For alternative costs, the overall framework remains valid.
-The recursive structure, fixed-point analysis, and general verification theorem extend to substantially weaker assumptions (see \hyref{Appendix}{sec:appendix:recursive-characterization}); results like continuity, convexity, and existence of solutions require only minimal conditions such as continuity over feasible posterior distributions and concavity in the prior \citep[see][]{denti2022experimental}.
-Differences arise in the detailed characterization of optimal policies under different costs.
-Continuation values and the stopping problem must be adjusted for each specific cost structure, which will affect the recursive equations and value function properties.
-The general approach—linking optimal stopping and information acquisition—remains valid, but characterization may be less tractable.
-Future research could explore alternative cost classes, investigating how differences in static information costs translate into the dynamics of repeated information acquisition.
+For alternative costs, the overall framework remains valid.\footnote{The recursive structure, fixed-point analysis, and general verification theorem extend to substantially weaker assumptions; results like continuity, convexity, and existence of solutions require only minimal conditions such as continuity over feasible posterior distributions and concavity in the prior \citep[as in][]{denti2022experimental}.} Tractability of the continuation value operator in belief space is the essential bottleneck to explore alternative cost classes and investigate how differences in static information costs translate into dynamics of repeated information acquisition.